 These statistics shed light on income inequality in Denmark.
 The statistics are an annual compilation of a number of inequality measures, divided by socio-economic status and geographically by municipalities.
 A known inequality measure is the Gini coefficient.
-A Gini coefficient of zero represents total equality and 100 means that one person has all the income.

 Standardised index of average earnings